wei-bbc-lab/pi-vae-pytorch/README.md

     Activation function applied to the outputs of each hidden layer in the MLP of the decoder's NFlowLayer.

 - **decoder_observation_model:** *str, default=*`'poisson'`
-    - One of `gaussian` or `poisson`
+    - Either `gaussian` or `poisson`

     Observation model used by the model's decoder.

 - **decoder_fr_clamp_min:** *float, default=*`1E-7`
     - Only applied when `decoder_observation_model='poisson'`

     Mininimum threshold used when clamping decoded firing rates.

 - **decoder_fr_clamp_max:** *float, default=*`1E7`
     - Only applied when `decoder_observation_model='poisson'`

     Maximum threshold used when clamping decoded firing rates.

 - **label_prior_n_hidden_layers:** *int, default=*`2`
     - Only applied when `discrete_labels=False`

     Number of hidden layers in the MLP of the label prior estimator module.

 - **label_prior_hidden_layer_dim:** *int, default=*`32`
     - Only applied when `discrete_labels=False`

     Dimensionality of each hidden layer in the MLP of the label prior estimator module.

 - **label_prior_hidden_layer_activation:** *nn.Module, default=*`nn.Tanh`
     - Only applied when `discrete_labels=False`

     Activation function applied to the outputs of each hidden layer in the MLP of the label prior estimator module.

 ## Attributes